nuevephp/tagger/readme.md

 _Use Below for Manual Install Only_

-4. Create a snippet with the information in the snippet.txt file
+4. Create a snippet with the information in the step 6
 5. Use the code(s) below in a page/snippet/layout to produce the desired effect.

     <?php $this->includeSnippet('snippetname'); ?>